si3792/drf-angular-user-system/README.md

 * Django
 * Django Rest Framework
+* django-cors-middleware, for managing CORS

 You can install the requirements using `pip`, from `requirements.txt` (Preferably using `virtualenv`).

+### Notes on deployment

+#### django-cors-middleware
+To allow CORS requests in production, CORS_ORIGIN_WHITELIST must be configured in the project's `settings.py`.

 ## License